ThomasStrong/GeometryCalculator/README.md

 ## Overview

-Geometry Calculator - This app is designed to find the area, perimeter, etc. for polygons of differing number of sides.
+Geometry Calculator - This app is designed to find the area, perimeter, etc. for polygons of differing numbers of sides.

   <br></br>

 ## Instructions

-- Clone this Repository:  Using the green 'Code' button above close the repo to your local machine.
+- Clone this Repository:  Using the green 'Code' button above clone the repo to your local machine.
 - Open the file in Visual Studio (or preferred IDE).
 - Run Debug to begin the appliciation.
-    * You may need to right-click Geometry_Calculator.sln and choose 'Set as Startup Project' before running Debug.
+    * **Note:You may need to right-click Geometry_Calculator.sln and choose 'Set as Startup Project' before running Debug.

 ## Technologies